Frequently Asked Questions

 Most of our accommodation options include a pick and choose breakfast box, which means that your previously selected ingredients or meal is delivered to your doorstep every morning.
 All of our accommodation options include either a kitchen or a kitchenette.

 Cape Town implemented a world-class bus line in 2010, called My City Bus.
 Your MyCity Bus card is included in your welcome pack upon arrival, with a R50 on it, ready to use.
 You will most probably need to top it up at a local supermarket when you use it regularly.
 Our accommodation has the bus stop right in front of the building.
 Another option for you is to use the Uber or the Taxify phone app during your stay.
 It is the most convenient and the safest way to get around Cape Town at any hour of the day.

-What activities are included in the programme fee?
+What activities are included if I choose the Professional Programme?

 You will participate in a Welcome Mother City Tour on your very first Sunday led by our awesome Activities Director.
 You will also meet the rest of the team that day.
-After your busy 8-week schedule, you will depart to a 7-day adventure-packed Guided Tour in South Africa’s most stunning Garden Route with a game-viewing safari included.
-No one can leave South Africa without seeing our Big-Five!
-It is all included in your programme fee.
+After your busy 8-week schedule, you will depart to a 7-day adventure-packed Guided Tour in South Africa’s most stunning Garden Route.

 What other activities are available in Cape Town?